polettix/Data-Tubes/README.md

 options to sub-module `foo` might be done via option `foo_opt` in one function, and via option `opts_for_foo` in another, which is ugly and likely to be changed to have only one single way.

+**NOTE**: to try and mitigate the previous statement, whenever possible API changes will be versioned, so that both an "old" and the "new" behaviour will be possible.
+See ["API Versioning"](#api-versioning) for the details.
+Bottom line: always declare your `-api` when loading `Data::Tubes`!

 ## First Things First: What's a _Tube_?